CtrlK

 Workflow Clarity

 Workflows are clearly sequenced with numbered steps and labeled as Required/Optional/Prerequisite, which is good.
 However, there are no explicit validation checkpoints or error recovery feedback loops.
-For operations like creating conversations or replying (which the skill itself notes are not idempotent and can cause duplicates), there's no validate-then-proceed pattern — just a warning in pitfalls.
+For operations like creating conversations or sending replies (which are noted as non-idempotent), there's no validate-then-proceed pattern.
+The setup section has a reasonable verification flow, but core workflows lack 'verify success' steps.

 2 / 3